 • No forfeiture of the performance guarantee put up for the public contract; and

 • No liability for damages or termination for default.

 If the force majeure lasts for a period of 180 days, then either party may seek to terminate the public contract by giving a further 30 days’ notice.

 Similar force majeure provisions are also typically found in public concession contracts and PPP contracts.

 Pending Procurement Procedures

 On a final note, companies, who have participated in procurement procedures in the past few months and are still waiting for their conclusion, should be aware that contracting authorities are entitled to cancel that procedure in cases of “exceptional circumstances or force majeure render normal performance of the project impossible”.
-Having said that, on a recent circular issued by the Department of Contract has sent a clear message that public procurement is to continue as smoothly as possible during this time.
+Having said that, in a recent circular, issued by the Department of Contracts has sent a clear message that public procurement is to continue as smoothly as possible during this time.